soynain/soynain/README.md

 # HII
 👋 Hi, my name is Moisés Nain, some friends call me Moi, others Nain, as you please.

-👀 I’m interested in backend programming topics, design patterns and technologies, I like to handle and retrieve data, design databases, create services based on requirements,etc.

-Also I have little notions on front end development, writting HTML and css is not so difficult to me, but in front end I wish to be upgrading my skills to become fullstack at certain point of my career.

-🌱 I’m currently learning Java Spring Boot, MongoDB, rabbit MQ and redis.
-My next topics to learn are
-- Microservices
-- Software arquitecture patterns and bases
+👀 I’m a fullstack developer updated with the last IT tendencies.
+I have knowledge of orchestrated processes, microservices orchestration, API designs, database designs and some beginner notions of ETL data processing.

+🌱 I’m currently interested in sharpening my Java skills, I haven't touched that language in quite a time.
+Spring boot is in my interest.

+Next topics I want to learn are:
 - Machine learning, data science and AI field (cuz I'm kinda good into Mysql where it comes to cleaning data)
-- CI/CD
+- CI/CD deployments.
-- UX/UI
-- SVG design

 No matter how long it takes, I like to be digging into everything.